atk4/data/docs/quickstart.rst

 can use without concerning about data storage.

-Agile Data has a rich set of features to define how Business Domain maps into Persistance Domain.
+Agile Data has a rich set of features to define how Business Domain maps into Persistence Domain.
 It also allows you to perform most actions with only knowledge of Business Domain, keeping the rest of your application independent from your database choice, structure or patterns.